Entanglement based observables for quantum impurities: Introduction

-Let us consider the Kondo effect, where a localised magnetic impurity is screened by an electron cloud, forming a so-called many-body Kondo singlet~\cite{kondo_resistance_1964}.
-The effect arises in both strongly-correlated materials and mesoscopic quantum devices: in a bulk metal, it induces a decrease in the resistivity due to the pinning of the screening electrons around the impurity~\cite{abrikosov_magnetic_1969,hewson_kondo_1993}, while in mesoscopic quantum dots, it leads to an open transport channel and an enhancement in conductivity~\cite{jones_low-temperature_1988,glazman_resonant_1988,ng_-site_1988,kawabata_electron_1991}.
-The latter conductivity peak has been detected in single- and multi-channel quantum dots already since the late '90s~\cite{goldhaber-gordon_kondo_1998, cronenwett_tunable_1998, oreg_two-channel_2003}.
-Yet, only very recently the length scale of the macroscopic Kondo screening cloud was measured~\cite{v_borzenets_observation_2020}.
-Note, however, that these observations correspond to concrete physical indicators for the formation of a Kondo singlet, but they do not directly measure the entanglement of the Kondo impurity with its environment.
-Current efforts focus on the direct characterisation of the amount of entanglement in Kondo singlets in quantum dots, e.g., by measuring the dot's entropy~\cite{kleeorin_how_2019,child_entropy_2021,kim_universal_2021}.
+Perhaps the most ubiquitous impurity model is that of the Kondo effect, where a magnetic impurity is screened by an electron cloud and forms a so-called many-body Kondo singlet~\cite{kondo_resistance_1964}.
+Commonly, the effect arises in both strongly correlated materials and mesoscopic quantum devices and is identified via stationary transport signatures~\cite{abrikosov_magnetic_1969,hewson_kondo_1993,jones_low-temperature_1988,glazman_resonant_1988,ng_-site_1988,kawabata_electron_1991}.
+Within NISQ, the emulation of the Kondo effect has been proposed, for example with superconducting qubits circuits~\cite{garcia-ripoll_quantum_2008}.
+However, such a realization requires new detection schemes, as stationary transport is not applicable within the finite size of the quantum simulators~\cite{dias_da_silva_transport_2008}.
+Current efforts in this direction focus on the direct characterisation of the amount of entanglement in Kondo singlets in quantum dots by measuring the dot's entropy~\cite{kleeorin_how_2019,child_entropy_2021} or by quantifying the entanglement in Kondo clouds~\cite{bayat_negativity_2010,bayat_entanglement_2012, lee_macroscopic_2015,eriksson_impurity_2011, kim_universal_2021}.